jitsedesmet/thesis/solution/storage-guidance-ontology/index.md

 * The client now creates a new resource in each pod that is used to add describes the modifications made.
   The resources have a property `sgo:acid-force-when` that forces the garbage collector to finish the resource in case the condition is matched.
-  This condiction will be: if the changes came through in the other container.
+  This condition will be: if the changes come through in the other container.
 * Again, we wait on the creation of both resources.
 * When both are created, now change both resources.
   In case one update fails, the garbage collector will need to materialize the changes because the other update passed.